-Table 1: Key Economic Indicators for NYC and U.S. Q4 2016 and Q4 2017
+Table 1: First Quarter of 2018 Key Economic Indicators for NYC and U.S. Compared with Q1 2017

 Chart 2.
 NYC Job Growth Lagged the Nation

 Demand for workers in New York City slowed further in Q1 2018 and lagged employment growth observed in the US as a whole.
 Establishments in New York City (including government) added 13,300 jobs, an increase of 1.2 percent on a seasonally adjusted annualized rate (SAAR), only half the growth in Q4 2017.
 In contrast, U.S. jobs grew 1.7 percent (SAAR) in Q1 2018, the biggest increase since Q3 2016.
 In addition to the continuing momentum in the economy, this gain was fueled by continued reconstruction after hurricanes Harvey and Irma in Q3 2017 and growth stimulated by the Tax Cuts and Jobs Act of 2017 (TCJA).

 A cause for concern is the industries in which the City’s jobs grew.
 The gains were observed only in low- and medium-wage industries.
 High-wage industries lost 2,200 jobs in Q1 2018, the biggest decline since the end of the recession in Q4 2009.
 In contrast, low-wage industries added 10,900 jobs and medium-wage industries added 4,200 jobs in Q1 2018 from the previous quarter.
 By comparison, the composition of total private-sector U.S. job gains in the first quarter were 58.5 percent in low-wage industries, 32.7 percent in medium-wage industries, and 8.8 percent in high-wage industries.